axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-debun.1.md

 {{% alert title="Note" color="info" %}}

-The `syslog-debun` application is distributed with the {{% productparam "abbrev" %}} system logging application, and is usually part of the {{% productparam "abbrev" %}} package.
-The latest version of the {{% productparam "ose" %}} application is available at the [{{% productparam "ose" %}} page](https://syslog-ng.com/).
+The `syslog-debun` application is distributed with the {{% param "product.abbrev" %}} system logging application, and is usually part of the {{% param "product.abbrev" %}} package.
+The latest version of the {{% param "product.ose" %}} application is available at the [{{% param "product.ose" %}} page](https://syslog-ng.com/).

 {{% /alert %}}

-The `syslog-debun` tool collects and saves information about your {{% productparam "ose" %}} installation, making troubleshooting easier, especially if you ask help about your {{% productparam "ose" %}} related problem.
+The `syslog-debun` tool collects and saves information about your {{% param "product.ose" %}} installation, making troubleshooting easier, especially if you ask help about your {{% param "product.ose" %}} related problem.